Campus Improvement Plan

 Strategy 1: Calibrate discipline consequence administration with assistant principals to ensure alignment across grade levels.

-Strategy's Expected Result/Impact: Maximized student learning
+Strategy's Expected Result/Impact: Increase student learning

 Performance Objective 2 - SAFETY COMMITTEE